-- Extended metadata - key and value pairs where the key defines the metadata element name and the value is the content of that element.
+- Extended metadata: key and value pairs where the key defines the metadata element name and the value is the content of that element.

-When a single file aggregation is downloaded, two additional files are included (<filename>_meta.xml and <filename>_resmap.xml) where <filename> is the name of the file to which metadata have been added.
+Note: When a single file aggregation is downloaded, two additional files are included (<filename>_meta.xml and <filename>_resmap.xml) where <filename> is the name of the file to which metadata have been added.
 These additional files contain the content type metadata.

 A resource contains the text file “GSL_south_arm.txt”.

-Right click and select “Add metadata”.
+Right click the file icon and select “Add metadata”.

 This file is now a single file content aggregation with content level metadata.
 In the panel on the right, you can add metadata specific to the file, such as Title, Keywords and Coverage Information.
-When editing metadata, be sure to click the button to “Save changes”.
+When editing metadata, be sure to click the buttons to “Save changes”.